Samal, Davao del Norte: Tourism

 Monfort Bat Sanctuary, the world's largest fruit bat colony, is also located in the island.

 Fishing

-Fishing is also a growing business sector in this city, since the city was situated on the island, it cannot fully complement the demand for meat products imported from other parts of the country, especially in nearby Davao City.
+Fishing is also a growing business sector in this city, since the city was situated on the island, it cannot fully complement the demand for meat products imported from other parts of the country, especially in nearby Davao City and in other parts of the mainland Mindanao.
 The city has no both container port and deep-water transport terminal, except for a barge wharf at Babak district, to deliver market products directly to the city, so the city government advocated building fishery complexes across the city to minimize the demand for market products imported to the city.
 Fish, pearls, and edible crustaceans such as shrimps, prawns, and crabs are the main aquatic consumable products in the city.

 Government

 The center of city governance is located at Barangay Peñaplata, Samal District, situated at the west central coast of the island.
 The city has three districts: Babak, Samal and Kaputian.
 These districts used to serve as separate towns until the 1998 city merger.